 Golden pothos or Epipremnum aureum are plants that love to hang, climb or trail.
 They have beautifully marbled, variegated leaves that are speckled with spots of cream and green.
 These trailing vines are one of the most popular houseplants due to their easy care requirements and ability to transform rooms into a lush tropical paradise.
 This Golden Pothos comes in a hanging pot.
+We've got one that comes climbing a moss pole here.

 Height is measured from the bottom of the plastic nursery pot (please allow a +/-10% variance).
 Diameter is the nursery pot diameter, so to get a pot that fits, the pot diameter should be bigger.